 - cross-country skiing

 One Amazing Thing I’ve Done

-I hope I always remember as well as I do now that passenger car jostling around cutting through the mountains of Taiwan.
-That particular journey I got the chance to converse at length with traveling Buddhist monk.
+I remember that passenger car jostling around cutting through the mountains of Taiwan.
+That particular journey I got the chance to speak at length with a traveling Buddhist monk.
 We spoke about her religious beliefs, devotions, sacrifices, values, and joys.
-She spared no shred of interesting details about finding a balance between purpose and obligation.
-But, and I only realized this near the end, we had been having such an existential exchange but I hadn't had to slip into any english at all the entire time.
-This was the experience I had been looking for all year, and the whole year of pouring over Chinese books was worth just that one conversation and the insight it gave me on another person's life.
+She went into all kinds of details about finding a balance between purpose and obligation.
+In the middle of it I realized that for the first time I didn't need a lick of English to truly understand a stranger.
+This was the experience I had been looking for all year, and the whole year of pouring over Chinese books was worth just that one conversation.

-Also, while on a sailboat in Minnesota one summer, I saw a vicious battle between two male Bald Eagles.
+Also, while on a sailboat in Minnesota one summer, I saw a vicious battle between a couple of Bald Eagles.